“Fussing over food was important. It gave a shape to the day: breakfast, lunch, dinner; beginning, middle, end.”

 Pasteis de Belem

-Belem via the riverside route is approximately seven kilometres from Praça do Commercio, the heart of downtown Lisboa, given we were short on time we opted to take a taxi.
+Belem via the riverside route is approximately seven kilometres from Praça do Commercio, the heart of downtown Lisboa.
+Therefore, we opted to take a taxi.

-The taxi driver was keen to give us a guided tour of Belem’s monuments however, given the queue that stretched beyond the famous pastellaria front door, snaking out onto the narrow footpath we declined.
-Thankfully given the soaring afternoon heat and little shade cover, the line quickly moved indoors.
-The air inside was no cooler, the atmosphere frantic, as Chrissy and Lisa stood inline for takeout six-packs of Pasteis de nata.
+The taxi driver was keen to give us a guided tour of Belem’s monuments.
+However, when we saw the queue that stretched beyond the famous pastellaria front door, we declined.
+There was little shade cover on the pavement.
+Thankfully, the line moved quickly; however, inside, it was stuffy and frantic.
+Chrissy and Lisa stood shoulder-to-shoulder with other customers, gradually inching their way closer to the counter and the long-awaited six-packs of Pasteis de Nata.

-Still warm, with light crispy pastry and egg custard centre velvety and smooth these Nata are as the Portuguese would say the “bom.”
-For each Nata we have little packets of ground sugar and cinnamon (Canela), apparently, the traditional way is to sprinkle on top before eating; Michael announces that this is a taste revelation.
+Boxes of nata secured, we walked across the road to sit beneath large trees and devour the natas.
+Still warm, with light crispy pastry and egg custard centre velvety and smooth, these nata were, as the Portuguese say, the “bom.”
+For each nata, we had little packets of ground sugar and cinnamon (Canela).
+Apparently, the traditional way is to sprinkle on top before eating; Michael announces it’s a taste revelation.

 Time Out Market

-This was on Lisa’s must-do list and as luck would have it located on the drive to Belem.
-Our taxi driver advised the best time to come would be around 9:30pm as it wouldn’t be too busy.
+This was on Lisa’s must-do list and, as luck would have it located on the drive back from Belem.
+Our taxi driver advised that the best time to arrive would be around 9:30pm as it wouldn’t be too busy.
 It was heaving!
-Inside the food court, people hovered beside stools ready to pounce the minute someone was ready to leave.
+People hovered beside stools inside the food court, ready to pounce the minute someone was about to leave.
 We had no choice but to follow suit.
-Leaving Chrissy and Lisa ready to spring into action, Mike and I went in search of a couple of beers.
+Leaving Chrissy and Lisa prepared to spring into action, Mike and I went in search of a couple of beers.
 The Super Brock Beer experience of buying a ticket and then standing in a queue to pour your own beer challenged our jet-lagged minds.
-Looking around I spied food kiosks beyond the food court where you could buy a beer without all the hassle of waiting inline for people who didn’t know how to pour one, finally get it right.
-Mimicking the locals I sprung into action and secured four stools while Michael headed off to find the girls.
+Looking around, I spied food kiosks beyond the food court where you could buy a beer without all the hassle of waiting in line.
+Mimicking the locals, I sprung into action and secured four stools while Michael headed off to find the girls.